5long/sup-wiki/Home.md

 ## Installation

-Normally installing sup can be a matter of:
+Normally installing sup is as easy as:
 ```
 gem install sup
 ```